 - 12 hour flight to Mexico City, Mexico

-Santiago is a cosmopolitan city containing numerous libraries, museums, public parks restaurants and night clubs, its location also offers opportunities such as hiking, mountain biking, surfing and swimming.
+Mountains and the coast, cities Vina del Mar and Valparaiso are less than two hours away by bus.
+It is a cosmopolitan city containing numerous libraries, museums, public parks restaurants and night clubs, its location also offers opportunities such as hiking, mountain biking, surfing and swimming.
 The Lonely Planet guide lists some of its top attractions including: Museo de la Moda, La Chascona, Central Gabriela Mistral, Cerro San Cristobal.

 Top destinations: Museo Gustavo Le Paige and La Sabastiana, Rano Kau and Orongo Ceremonial Village.

 According to the Lonely Planet guide, 'Chile is an easy country to get around, with frequent bus and air connections'.
 Buses are 'frequent, comfortable and reasonably priced'.

 - Santander scholarships for Latin America exchanges: 5 scholarships of £1,000 each for students who will be studying for 3-12 months in Chile.
 If you are selected to study abroad at Chile, you will be sent further details of the Santander scheme and how to apply for it.